arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 functions may require more memory for intermediate processing, but this will not kill the query because the memory.
 The startup option to restrict the peak memory usage for each AQL query is `--query.memory-limit`.
-This is a per-query limit, i.e. each AQL query is allowed to use at most the configured amount of memory.
+This is a per-query limit, i.e. at maximum each AQL query is allowed to use the configured amount of memory.

 You can also use *LIMIT* operations in AQL queries to reduce the number of documents that need to be inspected and processed.
 This is not always what happens under